keruiduo/SupplMat4Protocols/README.md

 These supplementary materials contain:
   - the primary data as four TAB-separated TXT files:
-    - `1x1.txt`: contains the data of the 1x1 protocl as follows:
+    - `1x1.txt`: contains the data of the 1x1 protocol as follows:
       - **subject_nr**: the subject ID
       - **trial_nb**: the position of the trial in the sequence of trials
       - **version**: the version of the protocol assigned to the subject